dvali1/macular/papers.md

 # AlAraj2021
-## Type: Retrospective cross-sectional observational
+## Type: Retrospective cohort study
 In this study, they do not have endothelial assessment data for their study population, nor do they specify on what basis patients were allocated to either the DALK or PK group, respectively.

 Descemet membrane and endothelial involvement has been histopathologically documented in patients with MCD(Patel2009).
 Kawashima et al ()kawashima2006) reported progressive loss of endothelial density in patients with MCD who underwent DALK compared to PKP which might be attributed to the natural progression of the disease.
 However, several studies showed similar or lower endothelial cell loss in patients with MCD who underwent DALK in comparison to PKP (cheng2013, sari2013, patel2009).